 The organization provides persons served with meaningful opportunities to influence the design, delivery, and evaluation of its programs and services.

-Examples: Organizations can involve persons served by, for example (a) seeking input during house or community meetings, when applicable; (b) soliciting feedback through satisfaction surveys as required by PQI 3.02; (c) establishing advisory councils; (d) reserving seats on the board for individuals with lived experience and their families; (e) inviting persons served to play a role in orienting newcomers to the program; and (f) hiring former service recipients to serve as peer support workers.
+Examples: Organizations can involve persons served by, for example (a) seeking input during residential or community meetings, when applicable; (b) soliciting feedback through satisfaction surveys as required by PQI 3.02; (c) establishing advisory councils; (d) reserving seats on the board for individuals with lived experience and their families; (e) inviting persons served to play a role in orienting newcomers to the program; and (f) hiring former service recipients to serve as peer support workers.